frankfont/uf-sprinkle-account-graphs/README.md

 ```

 ## Standard Configurations
-The defaults.php declares the default chart shown for each page.
-You can override these values with a app/.env file or by overriding the defaults.php entries in code.
+The *default.php* declares the default chart shown for each page.
+You can override these values with a app/.env file or by overriding the default.php entries in code.
 The values for the app/.env are as follows:

 ### app/.env example override entries